a little boy hiking in the middle of the Badlands National Park

 Your kids will love hiking the various trails within Rocky Mountain, finding all the herds of elk and driving up the scenic Trail Ridge road which is only open during the summer.

-Some of our favorite kid-friendly hikes would be to Emerald Lake or hike up to Ouzel Lake and pass multiple waterfalls along the way.
+Some of our favorite kid-friendly hikes would be to Emerald Lake, Alberta Falls or go all the way up to Mills Lake.
+Another option is to hike up to Ouzel Lake while passing multiple waterfalls along the way.

 Rocky Mountain National Park, unfortunately, does get very busy in the summer.
 Be sure to check out the timed entry system that is in place, so you can enter the park when you want.
 Also take advantage of the shuttle system when going up to the Bear Lake area.